 Steam Guard is an additional layer of security that can be applied to a Steam account.
 The first layer is the account login credentials: the Steam account username and password.
 With Steam Guard, a second layer of security is applied to the account, making it harder for a Steam account to fall into the wrong hands.

-When Steam Guard is enabled on an account, when a login to from an unrecognized device happens an access code will be required as verification.
+If Steam Guard is enabled on an account when a login to from an unrecognized device happens an access code will be required as verification.
 Depending on the account Steam Guard settings, either an email with a code or a code from the Steam Mobile app on a smartphone is required.